6 Bedroom Detached House For Sale

 This is a city that reveals itself the longer you stay - a city to fall in love with - a city to be a part of.

-SERVICES CONNECTED Mains water, electricity and drainage.
-Oil fired central heating.
+SERVICES CONNECTED Mains electricity, water and drainage.
+Gas fired central heating.

 To retrieve the Energy Performance Certificate for this property please visit https://find-energy-certificate.digital.communities.gov.uk/find-a-certificate/search-by-reference-number and enter in the reference number above.
 Alternatively, the full certificate can be obtained through Sowerbys.